opiter09/Fossil-Fighters-Spawns-Editor/README.md

 note the following:
 - This editor does not let you Add or Remove spawns, only Change existing ones.
 This is because the map files are "pointers all the way down", and I don't feel like untangling it all
-- The load button loads the selected combination of file, zone, and fossil chip.
+- The load button loads the selected combination of file and zone.
 Reloading, even for the same file, will erase your unsaved edits, so make sure to use Save File first (which saves the entire file, to be clear)
 - To get an easier grasp on the files and especially the zones, check out FF1-E-Maps-Color.zip and FFC-E-Maps-Color.zip, which are all the digsites. in the game color-coded by zone
+- In order to fit all three chips in horizontally, certain FFC fossil names had to be shortened (only in the tool; the digsite output still uses the full names).
+The main one to remember is that "Dr." is short for "Dropping"
 - As seems to be a tradition at this point, FF1 only lets you edit vivosaur spawns (so no jewels, droppings, etc.) because I can't find the rest
 - Upon rebuilding, the tool will generate a file named ff1_digsiteOutput.txt or ffc_digsiteOutput.txt.
 This will show all of the